benjamin-jacobson/s3-phase-1-project/readme.md

   - Generate meme button with user input for text at top and bottom of image.
   - Returns the generated image with user text.
   - Adds the returned meme to the persistant data storage.
-  - User can add their email to an email list, and gets a "surprise".
+  - User can add their email to an email list.

 - **API, Data, And Use**
   - https://rapidapi.com/meme-generator-api-meme-generator-api-default/api/meme-generator